 Having excellent people skills when answering phones is just as important as having fast typing speed, basic software skills, using data backups, and so on.

 Yes, there are deadlines to be met.
 In outsourcing agreements, the service provider’s income depends on the volume of data that is accurately encoded and uploaded onto the portal.

-The data entry clerks have to regularly communicate and work with one another to make sure every person on the team pulls his/her own weight.
+Having excellent communication skills is vital as data entry clerks have to regularly communicate and work with one another to make sure every person on the team pulls his/her weight.